National Advisory Panel on Marine Protected Area Standards

 The mandate of the Panel is to gather perspectives and offer recommendations to the Minister of Fisheries, Oceans and the Canadian Coast Guard on categories and associated protection standards for federal MPAs, using International Union for the Conservation of Nature (IUCN) guidance as a baseline.

-The Panel will make an interim presentation to the Minister by August 15, 2018 and provide its recommendations in a final report to the Minister of Fisheries, Oceans and the Canadian Coast Guard by September 15, 2018.
+The Panel will make an interim presentation to the Minister by August 15, 2018 and provide its recommendations in a final report to the Minister of Fisheries, Oceans and the Canadian Coast Guard by mid-September, 2018.

 Members of the National Advisory Panel on Marine Protected Area Standards